GiovanniRaseraF/isturingcomplete/README.md

 # How to Contribute

-You can contribute via GitHub by submitting a pull request.
+You can contribute via [GitHub](https://github.com/GiovanniRaseraF/isturingcomplete) by submitting a pull request.
 I'll review it.

+Refer to [./source/examples/X.md"](http://localhost:8000/examples/X.html) to understand how to write a post.

-If you have suggestions or issues to report please open a new Issue on Git.
+If you have suggestions or issues to report please [open a new Issue on Git](https://github.com/GiovanniRaseraF/isturingcomplete/issues).

 ## Creating a Page